Ambroise-Auguste Liébeault: Major contributions and publications

-Liébeault's major contribution was co-founding the Nancy School of hypnosis along with Hippolyte Bernheim.
+Liébeault's major contribution was co-founding the Nancy School of hypnosis along with Hippolyte Bernheim, Jules Liégeois, and Henri-Étienne Beaunis.
 Before his ideas on hypnosis became more well known he had opened his own " polyclinic" in 1860 and offered free hypnotherapy treatment.
-His first attempt at making his ideas known was the publishing of his first book on hypnosis in 1866 (by Masson, Paris): Du sommeil et des états analogues, considérés surtout du point de vue de l'action du moral sur le physique (Sleep and its analogous states considered from the perspective of the action of the mind upon the body).
+His first attempt at making his ideas known was the publishing of his first book on hypnosis, Du sommeil et des états analogues (1866).
 This did not gain much popularity at the time in France.
-He published his second book Ébauche de psycologie in 1873 which was also not popular.
+He published his second book Ébauche de psycologie(1873) which was also not popular.

 Death and legacy

 Ambroise-Auguste Liébeault died in 1904 at the age of 80.
 Liébeault made many contributions to the study of hypnosis.
 He showed that hypnosis could be used to treat physical illness.
 He was viewed as a fool by many of his colleagues for using hypnosis as a treatment for patients, but this changed in 1882 when he was able to treat and also cure a severe case of sciatica.
 When Liébeault's published work was introduced to Bernheim by Dr. Dumont (trained by Liébeault) his published books gained interest among other scholars worldwide such as Freud, and even Pavlov.